negativetwelve/jest-plugins/README.md

 # Jest Plugins

+Augments `jest` with a `plugins` feature for easily adding extensions.

 ## Packages

 The Jest Plugins repo is managed as a monorepo that is composed of many npm packages.